ignizioj/DataCleaningCorrelation---Python/README.md

 ![ScreenShot](https://github.com/ignizioj/DataCleaningCorrelation-Python/blob/main/HeatmapCorrelationMovieFeatures.png)
 ![ScreenShot](https://github.com/ignizioj/DataCleaningCorrelation-Python/blob/main/HeatmapNumericaFeatures.png)

 ### My conclusion was that yes, movies with a higher budget do in general earn more.
 Is this because the quality is better?
-Maybe.
 This question is left to be answered as the ratings don't seem to be consistently correlated.
 However, the votes that a movie gets are correlated at a moderate strength with the budget.
 This may be because of the profile or knowledge of the movie prior to release.

 ### Feel free to browse any files found in the repository.
 I was the only contributer in this project.
 Thanks!